-If you frequently travel or send cross-border payments, it’s important to know how to get the best exchange rate possible.
+If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 What are exchange rates?